15 Jul 10 Myths about Home Health Care

 Home Health Care is often required for patients who need post-hospitalization convalescent care.
 It is for the aging seniors if they have chronic conditions or dementia is setting in.
 Home Health Care is for anyone with a condition that requires special therapies or vigilant monitoring.
 Since the ambit of this healthcare service is so large and varied, there are also many myths prevalent amongst lay people, regarding the specifics of Home Health Care.
 In this blog, we have tried to address some of those myths and set them right with counterbalanced facts, for your better understanding of this service.

 10 most common myths about home health care and home nursing services:

 Myth #1 Home health care services are extremely expensive.

 Fact: Home health care services are very much affordable, and their services depend on the assessment they make of the patients.
-Most home health care agencies provide a range of services starting from routine check-up at home or home care nursing services to accessibility to emergency support at affordable prices.
+Most home health care agencies provide a range of services starting from routine check-ups at home or home care nursing services to access to emergency support at affordable prices.

 Myth # 2 The service provided at home is below the standard of services provided in hospitals.

 Fact: Home care or home nursing services can only be provided by trained healthcare workers such as ICU/ITU trained nurses and patient care attendants under the supervision of medical practitioners.
 The type of care that is required to aid people to recover faster is easily administrable from home and does not affect the standard of services.

 Myth #3 Home health care essentially leads to not having any freedom.

 Fact: Home health care lets you choose according to your convenience.
 No one can take away your freedom to make an informed choice.